JetBrains/kotlin-web-site/docs/reference/control-flow.md

 }
 ```

-This can be rewritten in Kotlin with as follows:
+This can be rewritten in Kotlin as follows:

 ``` kotlin
 when (term) {